Jamil Hanoon

-Jamil is the older brother of international player and coach Jalil Hanoon.

 International career

-Jamil Hanoon was called by Croatian coach Ljubomir Kokeza to play in the 1969 Friendship Cup in Iran.
-On March 7, 1969 he played his debut with Iraq against Iran in fully international match, that ended 2–1 for Iran.
+Jamil Hanoon was called by Croatian coach Ljubomir Kokeza to play in the 1969 Jaam-e-Doosti Friendship Cup in Iran.
+On 7 March 1969, he played his debut with Iraq against Iran in a fully international match that ended 2–1 for Iran.

 Managerial career

 In 1977 Hanoon started training with his club Al-Minaa, which he retired from, and in the Iraqi Premier League in the 1977-1978 season after former coach Faleh Hassan Wasfi failed to win the first two games and resigned.
 Hanoon led Al-Minaa team in a series of excellent results and won the league title in that season without any loss.

+In 1984, he began coaching Al-Bahri in the Second Division, and a year later, he won the title and promoted the team to the Premier League.

+Personal life

+His father, Hanoon Matar, was a striker for Al-Minaa in the 1940s and passed on his love of football to his four sons: Jamil, Jalil, Jabbar, and Saadi.
+Jamil is the older brother of international player and coach Jalil Hanoon.
+His two brothers also played football: Jabbar Hanoon, who played for a military team participating in the Army League, and Saadi Hanoon, who played for a local team in his hometown of Basra.